5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 Create a new category with different output path and configure NzbDrone to use that category instead.

 Once that's done you're ready to enable Completed Download Handling.
+No need to adjust the Drone Factory Folder.

 #### Nzbget: Enable Completed Download Handling ####